-This chart is an excerpt of the data-entry on fertility which shows much more data and explains why fertility is declining.
+This chart is an excerpt of our entry on fertility which shows much more data and explains why fertility is declining.

-As we see from the chart below it took Iran only 10 years for fertility to fall from more than 6 children per woman to fewer than 3 children per woman.
+As we see from the chart, it took Iran only 10 years for fertility to fall from more than 6 children per woman to fewer than 3 children per woman.
 (Iran made this transition under a conservative Muslim government.)

 We also see from the chart that the speed with which countries can achieve low fertility has increased over time.
 A century ago it took the United Kingdom 95 years and the US 82 years to reduce fertility from more than 6 to less than 3.

 This is a pattern that we see often in development: those countries that first experience social change take much longer for transitions than those who catch up later: Countries that were catching up increased life expectancy much faster, they reduced child mortality more quickly and were able to grow their incomes much more rapidly.